 Virtual Screen Reader

-Guidepup Virtual Screen Reader is a headless screen reader driver for unit test automation.
+Guidepup Virtual Screen Reader is a screen reader simulator for unit tests.

-It aims to provide a reliable set of APIs to automate your screen reader unit test workflows in JavaScript the same you as would for mouse or keyboard based scenarios.
+This package aims to supplement your testing by enabling you to automate a Virtual Screen Reader for unit test workflows the same you as would for mouse or keyboard based scenarios.

-- Mirrors Real User Experience - assert on what users really do and hear when using screen readers.
+- Mirrors Screen Reader Functionality - simulate and assert on what users can do when using screen readers.

-- Test Framework Agnostic - run with Jest, with Playwright, as an independent script, no vendor lock-in.
+- Test Framework Agnostic - run with Jest, Vitest, Web Test Runner, in Storybook, as an independent script, no vendor lock-in.

 - UI Framework Agnostic - want to use React, Vue, Solid, Svelte, etc.?
 All good here!
 Works with any UI framework, and plays nicely with the Testing Library suite.

-- Fast Feedback - avoid the cumbersome overhead of running an e2e test with a running screen reader by running virtually over the provided DOM.
+- Fast Feedback - avoid the cumbersome overhead of running an e2e test with a real screen reader by running virtually over the provided DOM.

 Contents